 4. Continuous Commissioning

-Continuous commissioning utilizes existing Building Management Systems (BMS) and metering platforms as the first line of defense in keeping energy management initiatives on track.
+Continuous commissioning utilizes existing Building Management Systems (BMS) and metering platforms as the first line of defence in keeping energy management initiatives on track.
 The primary goal of the BMS is control and alarm response.
 IT systems add business applications to the mix, exposing vital information to a broader audience of stakeholders than BMS's normally do.
 A metering platform combined with an Energy Management System (EMS) fulfills the critical role of providing increased metering and monitoring accuracy, data logging, and enhanced circuit coverage.
 Meters are essential to understanding the use of energy within a building and are a critical part of an Intelligent Building.
 This extends to other services such as water and natural gas that, when combined with electricity, roll up to provide an accurate picture of a building's carbon footprint.

 Do The Math